 Many new advertising products incorporating a wide range of advertising methods have emerged in the Internet advertising market.
-The Yahoo Japan Group develops and sells a variety of advertising products suited to the specific needs of individual advertisers, including products with guaranteed exposure periods and page views; video advertising products with audio accompaniment; Rich Advertising products boasting such features as user-activated display-area expandability; Yahoo!
-Premium DSP products leveraging Yahoo!
-JAPAN's trove of big data; and Promotional Advertising products supporting effective advertisement distribution across major partner sites in addition to Yahoo!
+The Yahoo Japan Group develops and sells a variety of advertising products suited to the specific needs of individual advertisers, including products with guaranteed exposure periods and page views; video advertising products with audio accompaniment; rich advertising products boasting such features as user-activated display-area expandability; Yahoo!
+Premium DSP products fully leveraging Yahoo!
+JAPAN's multi big data and media; and promotional advertising products such as Sponsored Search® and Yahoo!
+Display Ad Network (YDN) supporting effective advertisement distribution across major partner sites in addition to Yahoo!
 JAPAN.

-In addition, we have developed and sold various advertising products incorporating innovative advertising distribution methods, including targeting advertising, which distributes advertising based on users' Yahoo!
-JAPAN usage histories, keyword search histories, demographic factors, and real-time physical location; Interest Match®, which distributes advertising based on the aforementioned usage histories and the content of Web pages viewed at the time of ad distribution; and AD Network, which distributes advertising over a network of partner sites and thus achieves greater reach than single-site-distribution products.
+In addition, we have developed and sold various advertising products incorporating innovative advertising distribution methods, including targeting advertising, which distributes advertising based on users' Internet usage histories, keyword search histories, demographic factors, and real-time physical location; Interest Match[®], which distributes advertising based on the aforementioned usage histories and the content of web pages viewed at the time of ad distribution; and AD Network, which distributes advertising over a network of partner sites and thus achieves greater reach than single-site-distribution products.

-If we fail to properly incorporate innovative advertising methods, our advertising revenues could decrease even as the cost of developing new products and forming new partnerships with companies possessing expertise in innovative advertising methods grows.
-As a result, our performance could be negatively affected.
+If we fail to properly incorporate innovative advertising methods, our advertising revenues could decrease even as the cost of developing new products and forming new partnerships with companies possessing expertise in innovative advertising methods increases.
+As a result, our business performance could be negatively affected.